LoopKit/loopdocs/docs/faqs/algorithm-faqs.md

 * Scroll all the way to the bottom
 * Tap on Show All Data

-!!! tip "To set up Blood Glucose, Carbohydrates and Insulin as Favorites"
+!!! example "To Set Blood Glucose, Carbohydrates and Insulin as Favorites"
     * Tap on the Health icon (red heart) to open the app
     * There's a toolbar at the bottom of the screen (always visible in the app)
     * Tap on the Browse icon (bottom right of toolbar)